jeenalee/til/README.md

 20150407
 Scala's underscore syntax can be confusing, especially in anonymous functions.
 I commented heavily on [my code](./scala/foldLeft.scala), explaining what the underscores are.
 Sometimes the first part of a function (i.e. `(h, t)` of `((h, t) => Cons(h, t))` can be omitted if using underscores and anonymous function, and just write the result of the function (i.e. `Cons(_, _)`).

+20150411
+[interactive-pretty-stuff] (https://github.com/jeenalee/interactive-pretty-stuff/): [fitzgen](https://github.com/fitzgen) and I paired up for making some interactive pretty stuff.
+We have a list of things we want to add to make it even prettier!
+Check it out [here](http://jeenalee.github.io/interactive-pretty-stuff/).
+[`gh-pages`] (https://help.github.com/articles/creating-project-pages-manually/) will display the project page of your repo.
+[Here](./github-tricks/gh-page.txt)) is an overview of creating the project page for Interactive-pretty-stuff.